TheOdinProject/curriculum/foundations/installations/installation_overview.md

 With that out of the way, we need to set up an appropriate development environment!

-### Additional Resources
+### Additional resources

-This section now contains helpful links to related content, providing further guidance and support for setting up your development environment.
+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

 1. **Setting Up Your First Development Environment**
    This beginner’s guide walks you through the essential steps to set up your first development environment.
 It covers setting up a physical workspace, choosing a text editor or IDE, understanding version control, and more.